adeeth07/adeeth07.github.io/index.md

 </p>

 ## Bio ##
-I'm working as a Research Associate at the [ICAR-National Institute of Agricultural Economics and Policy Research] (https://niap.icar.gov.in/), New Delhi, India.
+I'm working as a Research Associate at the [ICAR-National Institute of Agricultural Economics and Policy Research](https://niap.icar.gov.in/), New Delhi, India.

   I hold a Ph.D. degree in Agricultural Economics from the [Punjab Agricultural University](http://pau.edu/), Ludhiana, Punjab, India.
 The title of my Ph.D. dissertation was "[Maize Production in Punjab: Competitiveness and Future Outlook]".
 Prior to my doctoral studies, I earned an M. Sc.
 (Agri) in Agricultural Economics from the [CSK Himachal Pradesh Agriculture University](http://hillagric.ac.in/indexold.htm), Palampur (H.P.) in 2019 and a B.Sc. in Agriculture degree from the [Punjab Agricultural University](http://pau.edu/), Ludhiana (Punjab) in 2017.